pandas-dev/pandas/web/pandas/pdeps/0014-string-dtype.md

 however did allow using `None` as the missing value indicator as well (and in certain cases such as the `shift` method, pandas even introduced this itself).
-For all the cases where currently `None` was used as the missing value sentinel, this will change to use `NaN` consistently.
+For all the cases where currently `None` was used as the missing value sentinel, this will change to consistently use `NaN`.

 ### For existing users of `StringDtype`